crystal-lang/crystal-website/_posts/2025-03-21-stockholm-meetup-recap.md

 A heartfelt thank you to 84codes for their unwavering support, hospitality, and shared vision.
 This meetup strengthened our collaboration and reinforced our motivation to push Crystal forward.

 Stay tuned for more updates as we work on putting these discussions into action.
-And if you’re interested in joining the conversation, keep an eye out on our <a href="/community">community channels!</a>
+And if you’re interested in joining the conversation, keep an eye out on our [community channels!](/community).